sd-brewer/sql-project/starting_with_data.md

 &nbsp;

-# Question 5 : Do visitors who end up making a purchase spend more time on site?
+## Exploration 5 : Do visitors who end up making a purchase spend more time on site?

 ### SQL Queries:
 ```SQL